Yadukrishnan

 This will keep retrying the API call every 500 milliseconds.

-This is easy, however, there may be cases where we need to provide additional retry mechanism like delayed retries or handling different errors differently.
+This is easy, however, there may be cases where we need to provide additional retry mechanisms like delayed retries or handling different errors differently.
 We will need to add all these to our simpleRetry method making it quite complex.

-Enters, cats-retry - a very small and powerful library which makes retry mechanism for monads much easier.
+Enters, cats-retry - a very small and powerful library which makes the retry mechanism for monads much easier.

 Cats-Retry